 YouTube is currently saturated with more than 50 million creators.
 But that doesn’t stop new businesses from trying out the platform.
 The key is to create quality videos that add more value to your customers and stay away from creating mediocre ones.

 To produce high-quality videos, you can try a YouTube video editor like InVideo.
-Creating YouTube videos on a weekly basis becomes possible with such online editors as they are cost-effective, easy-to-use, and, most importantly, contains every editing tool you’ll ever need.
+Creating YouTube videos on a weekly basis becomes possible with such online editors as they are cost-effective, easy to use, and, most importantly, contain every editing tool you’ll ever need.

 4. YouTube Video SEO is Crucial

 Just like performing search engine optimization (SEO) for your website, your YouTube channel demands keyword optimization.
 Here are the most critical factors that affect your videos and, ultimately, your channel’s discoverability.